Home Equity FAQ

 Yes.
 GSB offers a Fixed Rate Home Equity Loan that allows you to borrow a set amount of money up front with a fixed rate and fully amortized payments set for 3, 5, 10 or 15 years.
 In a raising rate environment, a fixed rate home equity loan may be a good choice for borrowers who don't want to worry about a rising variable rate possibility and who like to have a set monthly payment with fully amortized principal and interest payments.
 Please call (847) 729-1900 if you would like further details about fixed rate home equity options.

 * The Home Equity Line of Credit is secured by a primary residence.
 Maximum APR is 18%.
 Minimum line amount is $10,000.
 Rates and terms are subject to change at any time.
 Property insurance is required.
-Early termination fee may apply.
+Early termination fee may apply for existing home equity lines of credit on applications submitted and/or funded prior to 5/12/20.